Erik-White/ColonyScanalyser/docs/command_line_arguments.md

 ### Plot images output
 The level of detail required when saving plot images after analysis.
 At the default level (`1`), a few summary plots are saved to give a quick overview of the data.
 If the output level is increased, individual plots for each plate will be saved.

+At the highest level (currently `4`), animations of plate images are created in `gif` format.
+These may take several minutes to create and the process can be quite resource intensive.

 - input: boolean
 ```
 -p